 If you decide to grow within the administrative profession, your options include:

 - Senior executive assistant — Working with the most senior managers can be a fast-paced and rewarding career.
-Bonus: This position is currently in high demand, and the 2019 midpoint salary is projected to be $61,250
+Bonus: This position is in demand, and the Salary Guide shows the midpoint salary at $61,250

 There is no doubt about it.
-There has never been a more exciting — or lucrative — time to become an administrative professional.
+There has never been a more exciting time to become an administrative professional.